LAWBowie/Weather/README.md

 # Weather App

-Weather app that uses an API to get access to live weather conditions for cities <br>
+Weather app that uses an API to get access to live weather conditions for cities. <br>

 All work completed in CodePen.